smtx/lambda-sass/README.md

 # lambda-sass
-Lambda function that transpire SASS files into CSS
+Lambda function in NodeJS, that transpile SASS files into CSS